vyos/vyos-documentation/docs/services/dhcp.rst

 DHCP Options
 ------------

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 default-router '<address>'
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 default-router '<address>'

 Specify the default routers IPv4 address which should be used in this subnet.
 This can - of course - be a VRRP address (DHCP option 003).

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 dns-server '<address>'
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 dns-server '<address>'

 Specify the DNS nameservers used (Option 006).
 This option may be used mulltiple times to specify additional DNS nameservers.

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 domain-name '<domain-name>'
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 domain-name '<domain-name>'

 The domain-name parameter should be the domain name that will be appended to the client's hostname to form a fully-qualified domain-name (FQDN) (DHCP Option 015).

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 domain-search '<domain-name>'
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 domain-search '<domain-name>'

 The domain-name parameter should be the domain name used when completing DNS request where no full FQDN is passed.
 This option can be given multiple times